 reduce the size of the terminal and maximize the number of planes that can be serviced but may involve longer boarding times.
-In situations of congestion shuttles are used for the unloading of passengers, which frees valuable gates for boarding.
-In a normal situation, freight planes are loaded and unloaded by shuttles.
+This serviced by buses.
+In situations of congestion shuttles can be used for unloading passengers, which frees valuable gates for boarding.
+In a normal situation, freight planes are loaded and unloaded by shuttles (haulers